Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Owner Authorization Letter

 Anyone seeking a zoning variance or Special Exception approval should contact Planning and Zoning to schedule a pre-application meeting by calling 410-638-3103.
-This meeting can be held by phone or video conference.
+This meeting can be held in person, by phone or video conference.
 Once the application is completed, the applicant may use the drop box in the lobby or mail the application to the Planning Office.
 Once the application is deemed complete, we will contact the applicant to arrange payment.
 After all fees are paid, the application will be sent to the Hearing Examiners office for scheduling.

 A Site Plan Application Waiver (aka DAC Waiver) may be granted for minor changes or additions to nonresidential uses.
 A completed and signed waiver form must be submitted along with two copies of the proposed site plan.
-The application may be faxed, mailed or emailed to the Department or placed in the drop box in the lobby of the County Administration building at 220 South Main Street in Bel Air.
-The Department is accepting in-person appointments (walk-ins will be handled on a case by case basis depending on the number of appointments in the office), however, we strongly encourage the form and plans to be dropped off, faxed, mailed or e-mailed during emergency events.
+The application may be delivered, faxed, mailed or emailed to the Department or placed in the drop box in the lobby of the County Administration building at 220 South Main Street in Bel Air.
+The Department is accepting in-person visits, however, we strongly encourage the form and plans to be dropped off, faxed, mailed or e-mailed.